SamsonDoski/Olajide_Olanipekun/_pages/cv.md

 ## Education

 **University of Houston**, Houston, TX
-Bachelor of Science in Computer Science, Honors College
+Bachelor of Science in Computer Science, Honors College Minor in Data and Society
 Expected December 2026
 GPA: 3.416